TeaRAG: A Token-Efficient Agentic Retrieval-Augmented Generation Framework: Experiments

 \subsubsection{Datasets and Evaluation Metrics.}

-We utilize the training dataset constructed in Section~\ref{training} to perform SFT and IP-DPO.
+We use the training datasets from Section~\ref{training} to perform SFT and IP-DPO.
 The statistics of these datasets are shown in Table~\ref{tab:sft_data} and Table~\ref{tab:dpo_data}.
-Besides, we focus on question-answer (QA) datasets to test our model.
+Besides, we focus on question-answer (QA) datasets.
 For single-hop QA datasets, we use \textbf{NQ}~\cite{kwiatkowski2019natural} and \textbf{PopQA}~\cite{mallen2023not}.
 For multi-hop QA datasets, we use \textbf{HotpotQA}~\cite{yang2018hotpotqa}, \textbf{2WikiMultiHopQA}~\cite{ho2020constructing}, \textbf{Musique}~\cite{trivedi2022musique}, and \textbf{Bamboogle}~\cite{press2023measuring}.
 For datasets without a test set, we use the development set for testing.
 The statistical details of these datasets are shown in Table~\ref{tab:qa_datasets}.
 Since we use some training data from NQ, HotpotQA, and Musique, the tests on NQ, HotpotQA, and Musique datasets are in-domain tests, and the tests on PopQA, 2WikiMultiHopQA, and Bamboogle are out-of-domain tests.
-For the retrieval corpus, following~\cite{jin2024flashrag}, we adopt the Wikipedia corpus dated December 20, 2018~\cite{karpukhin2020dense}, as the chunk corpus.
+For the retrieval corpus, following~\cite{jin2024flashrag}, we adopt the Wikipedia corpus~\cite{karpukhin2020dense}, as the chunk corpus.
 The statistics of the chunk corpus are shown in Table~\ref{tab:chunk_stats}.
-Based on the knowledge graph construction method described in Section~\ref{kg_extract}, we constructed a large-scale knowledge graph, and the statistical information of this knowledge graph is shown in Table~\ref{tab:kg_stats}.
+Based on the knowledge graph construction described in Section~\ref{kg_extract}, we constructed a large-scale knowledge graph, and the statistical information of this knowledge graph is shown in Table~\ref{tab:kg_stats}.
 For all datasets, we adopt EM and F1 as the evaluation metrics.